CorentinLonjarret/REBUS/README.md

 This is the original Tensorflow implementation of REBUS for the [paper](https://arxiv.org/pdf/2008.05587.pdf) and currently under review for the DAMI Journal.
 Please cite our paper if you use the code or datasets.

-Note that supplementary material and code for all experiments use in the [paper](https://arxiv.org/pdf/2008.05587.pdf) can be found [here](https://bit.ly/39XFKe0)
+Note that supplementary material and code use in the [paper](https://arxiv.org/pdf/2008.05587.pdf) to make the experiments can be found [here](https://bit.ly/39XFKe0)

 ## Requirements